-- Oets children used to listening and following instruction within an educational setting. - Gets the children used to learning along side others and being respectful of both them and the teacher. - Promotes social interaction and taking turns. - Sets the children used to boundaries and routine within an educational setting. - Encourages fun within learning!
+- Classes get the children used to learning along side others and being respectful of both their peers and the teacher. - O Classes promote social interaction and taking turns. - Olasses get the children used to boundaries and routine within an educational setting. - Classes encourage fun within learning! - Olasses get children used to listening and following instruction within an educational setting.